 Three steps for claiming Adverse Conditions in the Blue Ink Tech app

 - Tap the green plus sign in the bottom-right of the Hours of Service screen, then choose Adverse Conditions from the menu (the blue circle with the +2hr).
+If you're driving, tap the blue +2 button at the bottom of the Available Hours screen.

 - A message box will pop up for you to approve the 2-hour extension to the drive and shift clocks.
 The default notation will read "Adverse conditions per 395.1(b)(1)", but you can edit it or add to it.